Rekha: Personal life and off-screen work

 In 1990, Rekha married Delhi-based industrialist Mukesh Aggarwal.
 Aggarwal was a self-made entrepreneur and owner of the kitchenware brand Hotline.
 He is believed to have had a long-standing struggle with depression and according to Rekha's biographers, she only found out about his mental health after marriage.
 He was introduced to Rekha through a mutual friend and fashion designer Bina Ramani who termed him Rekha's 'crazy fan'.
 Their marriage took place on 4 March 1990, and a few months later—while she was in London—he died by suicide, after several previous attempts, leaving a note, "Don't blame anyone".
 She was pilloried by the press at that time, a period which one journalist termed as "the deepest trough in her life."
 Bhawana Somaaya observed the period speaking of "a strong anti-wave against the actress — some called her a witch, some a murderess," but added that soon "Rekha came out of the eclipse once again unblemished!"

 She was rumoured to have been married to actor Vinod Mehra in 1973, but in a 2004 television interview with Simi Garewal she denied ever being married to Mehra, referring to him as a "well-wisher" and a close friend.
 Rekha currently lives in her Bandra home in Mumbai.

-She was also famously rumoured to have been in a relationship with Amitabh Bachchan, who was married, after they first acted together in Do Anjaane.
-The last film they starred in together was Silsila.